 Prior to the founding of Pickard Chilton, Jon Pickard was a Senior Associate at Cesar Pelli & Associates and collaborated with Cesar Pelli in the design of the Petronas Towers.

 The twin 88-story Petronas Headquarters Towers were recognized in 1996 as the tallest buildings in the world, and have since become the global symbol for Kuala Lumpur and Malaysia.
-The towers are the focal point of Kuala Lumpur City Centre, a forty-hectare development in the heart of the city’s commercial district.
+The towers are the focal point of Kuala Lumpur City Centre, a forty-hectare (100-acre) development in the heart of the city’s commercial district.
 The two towers, connected at mid-point by a skybridge, create a monumental urban gateway.

 The towers’ designs respond sensitively to their cultural context.
 Their floorplate design is based on traditional Islamic geometric principles, and the interior public spaces were rendered in a contemporary fashion based on traditional Malaysian design.
 The base of the towers incorporates a multi-story shopping galleria at street level, and richly detailed arcades.